Vulnalign/From-Mining-to-Meaning/README.md

 ### Dataset Reconstruction (Post-Submission)

-To address this, we provide a reconstruction pipeline:

-CODE/reconstruction/

-Steps:
-1. Build commit-to-repository mapping
-2. Merge mapping into dataset
-3. Re-extract aligned before/after code from GitHub
-4. The improved dataset is released for transparency and future work.

-The resulting aligned dataset is provided in: DATA/reconstructed/refined_dataset_aligned_mergeparent.csv
+To address this, we provide a reconstruction pipeline.
+The resulting aligned dataset is provided in: RECONSTRUCTION/Data/refined_dataset_full_aligned_extended_unique.csv

 Note:
 This dataset was reconstructed after submission and is not used in the experiments reported in the paper.